U.S. flag An official website of the United States government

 What’s the Difference Between a Lot Number, a UPC, a “Best By” Date, and a Packing Code?

-When you looked at Petunia’s bag of dog food, you realized that it has several different codes on it.
+When you looked at Petunia’s bag of dog food, you realized that it has several different codes printed on it.
 It’s easy to get confused as to which code is the lot number.
 When in doubt, report all the codes you find on the packaging.
 FDA can work with the company to identify the product based on the information you provide, even if you don’t get the code completely correct.
 Here’s a quick breakdown of the different codes you may find on pet food packaging and where you can typically find them.

 Graphic showing location of UPC and Lot Number on a Case of Canned Food